lmmx/websiteresources/biochemistries/blog_files/Biblioleaks.md

 > <sub>Overall, the capacity to better link and synthesize research could also lead to improvements in automated literature discovery, expanding opportunities for new forms of research.
 With passive roles in the Biblioleaks scenario, the interests of authors of peer-reviewed research would be served, with no directly associated risks.</sub>

-## LibGen down
+## The fate of _LibGen_

-The biggest flaw in this recent research into LibGen is one it couldn&rsquo;t really foresee, but that I mentioned above.
+The biggest flaw in this recent research into LibGen is one it couldn&rsquo;t really foresee, but that I&rsquo;ve already mentioned above.
 This article was accepted late last year, and published in March, yet by the end of June the site had been [taken down amidst mounting legal pressure](https://torrentfreak.com/libgen-goes-down-as-legal-pressure-mounts-150622/). _TorrentFreak_&nbsp;reported:

 Libgen, the largest online repository of free books and academic articles, has pretty much vanished from the Internet.
 Earlier this month the site's operators were sued by academic publishing company Elsevier, who asked a New York federal court for a preliminary injunction hoping to keep the site down for good.